Data Governance

 Steps for Creating Data Governance Policies

-The process of creating data governance policies requires a structured approach to ensure that the policies address all necessary aspects of data management and are aligned with organizational objectives.
+The process of creating data governance policies requires a structured approach to ensure the policies address all necessary aspects of data management and align with organizational objectives.
 Here are the steps for creating effective data governance policies:

 1. Define the Objectives and Scope